CEIDatUGA/COVID-19-DATA/README.md

 #### - worldCases.csv
 Stores data read from wikipedia on the cumulative number of cases in a country.
 Added to each day by running 'get-world-data.Rmd'.
 Wikipedia does not store these data by date so running daily at the same time is necessary to keep data current and accurate.

+### China Data
+Data manager: Anna Willoughby

-Prefecture and province case data are accessd from the [丁香园 website](https://3g.dxy.cn/newh5/view/pneumonia?scene=2&clicktime=1579579384&enterid=1579579384&from=groupmessage&isappinstalled=0), an online forum for medical related news and medical professionals.
+Chinese prefecture and province case data are accessd from the [丁香园 website](https://3g.dxy.cn/newh5/view/pneumonia?scene=2&clicktime=1579579384&enterid=1579579384&from=groupmessage&isappinstalled=0) nightly ~6 pm - 12 pm EST. 丁香园 is an online forum for medical related news and medical professionals.
 This website was built to disseminate information on the confirmed coronavirus cases with information being supplied directly from the China National Health Commission and the corresponding health commission in each province.
+Further details data collation on 丁香园 can be found [here](https://docs.google.com/document/d/1thhxR-dWp61cVDQUhzcU2sTMt5oAXI0Q8IxaRFFcWP0/edit?usp=sharing).

-### Listing of files for China Data
+#### Listing of files
 ```
 ├─ dxy_data/
 |	├── clean-daily-tables                          | daily extracted tables from html in csv format